 - The type of mold test being performed

 - The number of samples being collected at the time of the assessment

 - The requested turnaround time for laboratory results (rush fees charged by the laboratory can greatly inflate the price)

 - Other fees associated with the company or indoor environmental consultant’s time, travel, or administrative fees

 Typically, mold testing costs can start as low as $50 to $100 per sample.

 Mold Busters was quick in responding to my request.
 They scheduled an appointment the next day.
-They called prior to arriving, and showed up on time.
-The gentlemen who showed up was very polite and professional.
-He did perform a swab test, assessed the situation and provided an honest recommendations.
+They called before arriving and showed up on time.
+The gentlemen who showed up were very polite and professional.
+He did perform a swab test, assessed the situation, and provided honest recommendations.
 Thank you for the excellent service! – 5/5.